areasss2005/resume-trial-/README.md

 # resume-trial-
-trial on Html as  a newbie
-creating a resume on HTML without any CSS just trying out html as a feeature , nothing more great happening here
+using baasics of HTML to host a website on github based on html , without any prior knowledge on CSS or javascript